drinkataco/gatsby-typescript-scratch-boilerplate/README.md

 - [/src/components/]('./src/components') - this is where page components are stored.
 Such as [Layout]('./src/components/Layout'), [Header]('./src/components/Header'), and [Navigation]('./src/components/Navigation')
 - [/src/pages/]('./src/pages') - this is where page definitions are held.
 For example, you can include static pages (such as 404, the index)
-- [src/templates](./src/pages/templates') templates for our dynamic content – our markdown files
+- [/src/templates](./src/templates') templates for our dynamic content – our markdown files

 ## Preview

 You can preview the gatsby starter at the following link: [gatsby-typescript-scratch-boilerplate.proj.shw.al](https://gatsby-typescript-scratch-boilerplate.proj.shw.al/).

-This preview was generated using the [cdk-static-site](https://github.com/drinkataco/cdk-static-site) geneator.
+This preview was generated using the [cdk-static-site](https://github.com/drinkataco/cdk-static-site) tool.
 Check it out!